 Step 1: The most important step.
 List out the backlogs of product in the requirement.
 Set up team, designate a Product Owner who is able to improve communication among the team, handle and organise the team’s workload.
 Then a Scrum Master should be appointed to take care of the most specified tasks.

 Step 2: Estimation step.
-The Scrum team should estimate output requirements, estimate the backlogs in details, and the number of groups in Scrum team to fit with the number of tasks estimated.
+The Scrum team should estimate output requirements, estimate the backlogs in details, and the number of groups in the Scrum team to fit with the number of tasks estimated.

 Step 3: Make the plan to develop the sprint iterations.
 Define the amount of time available for each sprint (usually 30 days, but sometime it may be shorter or longer); define the purpose and requirements of each sprint.